AnthonyShiverMicrobes/WellLit-OrderedCollections/README.md

 # WellLit-OrderedCollections
+#---- This is a work in progress and currently non-functional
 This is a fork of the WellToWell repository from CZ Biohub's Well-Lit device.
 The code has been updated so that it works with more recent versions of the python and kivy dependencies, and a new widget configuration has been added to facilitate a specific build of the device with different electronic components.

 While public, this code is currently a work in progress and non-functional.
 This README will updated when the project is ready to use.